EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [] Adding model support for xvideos
 - [] Rewriting the file implementation to be less painful and allow more kind of sortings
 - [] Adding Search query support for files
-- [] Fixing the qlineedits when used with tabbing
 - [] Reworking the stylesheets to have a better contrast
-- [] Supporting more video formats.
-Now where ffmpeg is fully integrated, why not adding this lol
 - [] Improving the CLI debug messages, so that progress is reported more clearly
 - [] Adding license information to all libraries in credits
 - [] Adding support for the custom delay in the other API libraries (eaf_base_api)